 Myth 14: Means test obstructs people from qualifying for bankruptcy.

-Truth: By the time the revised bankruptcy laws were enacted in 2005, many debtors were frenzied.
+Truth: By the time it enacted the revised bankruptcy laws in 2005, many debtors were frenzied.
 Creditors tried to persuade the nation that bankruptcy would extend only to a small percentage of the poor and the vulnerable.
 It was a massive distortion of the new rules.
-In reality, the 2005 legislation changed the method by which debtors meet the criteria for bankruptcy under the Means Test, but it did not deter people from filing.
-Indeed, bankruptcy filings have significantly increased since the new laws were passed, particularly in the light of the foreclosure crisis.
+In reality, the 2005 legislation changed the method by which debtors meet the criteria for bankruptcy under the Means Test.
+But it did not deter people from filing.
+Bankruptcy filings have significantly increased since it passed the new laws, particularly in the foreclosure’s light crisis.
 Don’t just believe anything you’re hearing — whether on TV, in the magazine, or from friends or family.

 Myth 15: Personal bankruptcy will lead your family to ruin.

 While these realities make it easier to file for bankruptcy, it is still a decision that is emotionally taxing and mentally exhaustive.
-It can have unfavorable effects on your credit securing ability for the long term and might even hinder some of your life plans.
-Being cautious about your money and loans is of utmost importance; however, if you can’t keep up, it may be your best option to file for bankruptcy.
-To mitigate the damage, contact a credit repair specialist and get a start on resetting your credit after filing.
+It can have unfavorable effects on your credit securing ability for the long term and might even hinder some of your life plans through credit repair agents.
+Being cautious about your money and loans is of utmost importance.
+However, if you can’t keep up, it may be your best option to file for bankruptcy.
+To mitigate the damage, contact a credit repair agents and get a start on resetting your credit after filing.